devlovasit-source/AHVI-frontend/README.md

 - workout + style experiences
 - planning and pack flows
 - saved boards and personalization flows
-- supporting lifestyle modules and integrations
+- supporting lifestyle workflows and integrations

 The current phase is focused on stabilization, UI consolidation, orchestration consistency, and beta-readiness refinement.

 ---

-# Frontend Architecture
+# Frontend Structure

-Main frontend areas include:
+The Flutter app is organized around the primary user-facing AHVI experiences:

+- authentication and onboarding screens
+- home/navigation entry points
-- AI chat and orchestration UI
+- AI style chat interface
-- wardrobe capture and management
+- wardrobe upload, capture, and management screens
-- editorial board rendering
+- editorial outfit board rendering
-- personalization and profile flows
+- saved board and profile-related flows
-- workout and planning interfaces
+- workout, planning, and supporting lifestyle screens
-- API integration layers
-- Appwrite authentication and persistence
+- shared UI widgets and theme utilities
+- frontend service layer for backend/API communication
-- backend orchestration integration
+- Appwrite-based authentication and data access integration

+The current frontend is functional for the closed-beta MVP flows and is undergoing active stabilization, UI consolidation, and component-level cleanup.

 ---